An Edit Friendly DDPM Noise Space: Inversion and Manipulations

 As seen in Fig.~\ref{fig:comparisons}, our method successfully modifies real images according to the target prompts.
 In all cases, our results exhibit both high fidelity to the input image and adherence to the target prompt.
-DDIM inversion and P2P do not preserve structure well.
-Yet, P2P does produce appealing results when used with our inversion.
-PnP often preserves structure, but requires 1000 steps and more than 3 minutes to edit an image.
-As seen in Tab.~\ref{tab:comparison_table}, our inversion achieves a good balance between LPIPS and CLIP, while requiring short edit times and supporting diversity among generated outputs.
+EDICT shows some artifacts in their results and CycleDiffusion produces images with less compliance with the target text.
+PnP and null-text inversion often preserve structure but require more than 2.5 minutes to edit an image.
+Qualitative results with plain DDIM inversion and P2P with and without our inversion appear in SM.
+Figure~\ref{fig:clip_lpips} shows the CLIP-LPIPS losses graph for all methods, where, for our inversion, P2P with our inversion, and CycleDiffusion we report these losses with three different parameters.
+As can be seen, our method achieves a good balance between LPIPS and CLIP.
+CycleDiffusion struggles to apply a strong edit while preserving the structure.
 Integrating our inversion into P2P improves their performance in both metrics.
-See more analyses in App.~\ref{app:ImageNet-Dataset}.
+See more details in the SM.